near/nearcore/docs/architecture.md

 This function essentially spins up the vm and executes some function in a contract.
 It supports different wasm compilers includeing wasmer0, wasmer1, and wasmtime through compile-time feature flags.
 However, currently we only use wasmer0 in production.
+The `imports` module exposes host functions defined in `near-vm-logic` to WASM code.
+In other words, it defines the ABI of the contracts on NEAR.

 ### `neard`